With Approval: 1990: four-year-old season

 After a long layoff, With Approval returned to the racetrack on March 7, 1990, finishing sixth in an allowance race at Gulfstream Park.
 He then won an allowance race at Keeneland on April 24 before finishing ninth in the Pimlico Special on May 12.
 With Approval then headed north to win the Connaught Cup Stakes at Woodbine on June 3.

-With Approval was then shipped to Belmont Park for the Bowling Green Handicap on June 17.
-He raced in third place for the first mile then moved to the lead on the final turn, drawing away down the stretch to win by 1 1/2 lengths.
-His time of 2:10.26 for 1 3/8 miles on turf was not only a stakes record, but also established a world record.
+He was then shipped to Belmont Park for the Bowling Green Handicap on June 17.
+He raced in third place for the first mile, then moved to the lead on the final turn, drawing away down the stretch to win by 1 1/2 lengths.
+His time of 2:10.26 for 1 3/8 miles on turf was not only a stakes record, but established a world record.
 As of December 2016, it remains the official North America record for the distance.

-With Approval followed up with a 1 1/4-length win over Alwuhush in the Tidal Handicap on July 7, setting another stakes record in the process.
+With Approval followed up with a 1 1/4-length win over Alwuhush in the Tidal Handicap on July 7, setting another stakes record.
 He then finished second behind El Senor in the Sword Dancer Handicap on July 28 before winning an allowance race at Woodbine on August 18.
-This was his final prep for the Arlington Million, in which he faced a strong field including the 1989 Million winner Steinlen and the 1989 Breeders' Cup Turf winner Prized.
+This was his final prep for the Arlington Million, in which he faced a strong field including 1989 Million winner Steinlen and 1989 Breeders' Cup Turf winner Prized.
 With Approval beat both of these but was caught in the final strides by Golden Pheasant.
 "Inside the eighth-pole, I said to myself, 'It's all yours'," said jockey Craig Perret.
 "Then I saw Golden Pheasant coming from the outside.
 We just couldn't keep up."